Common snowtrout: Biology

 Himalayan fish including common snowtrout spend most part of their lives swimming against the current.
-This behavior helps the, to maintain their upright position and to make respiration easier.
-The common snowtrout prefer to live in Himalayan streams and rivers especially rivers with moderate flow speed.
+This behavior helps to maintain their upright position and to make respiration easier.
+The common snowtrout prefers to live in Himalayan streams and rivers especially rivers with moderate flow speed.
 They thrive in fast-flowing water by clutching onto the rocks and stones at the bottom of the streams.
 This species has the proper adaptation for the fast-flowing water such as the streamlined body which helps them move easily against the torrential flow of the streams.
 This streamlined body offer the least resistance to the fast current and enabling movement against the current more efficiently.
 The small scales reduce friction and the absence or reduction of lipidosis on the ventral part of their bodies enable to press themselves against the substrate.
-This species is herbivorous by feeding on algae and detritus from the rocky substrate.
+This species is herbivorous, feeding on algae and detritus from the rocky substrate.
 The paired fins (pectoral and pelvic) are large with thick and muscular bases.
 Pectoral and pelvic fins are close to each other to resist the current.
 The paired fins are horizontally positioned and are shifted to the sides so the ventral side can be attached to the rocks and act as adhesive organ.
 Schizothorax richardsonii have two pairs of barbels which are smaller and shorter relative to the eye diameter.

 The common snowtrout is reported to have territoriality behavior and has been observed to chase intruders to defend the limited food resource and available shelter.
-Such behavior develops after the young fish emerges from the eggs laid in gravel.
+Such behavior develops after the young fish emerge from the eggs laid in gravel.